mysql/mysql-server/README.md

 TokuDB is available under the GPL version 2.
 See [COPYING][copying]

-The TokuKV component of TokuDB is available under the GPL version 2, with slight modifications.
+The TokuFT component of TokuDB is available under the GPL version 2, with slight modifications.
 See [README-TOKUDB][license].

 [copying]: http://github.com/Tokutek/tokudb-engine/blob/master/COPYING